BBC controversies: 2003–2004: Intelligence on Iraq and the death of David Kelly

 In 2003, the BBC aired allegations of the government ordering the falsification of an intelligence report on weapons of mass destruction in Iraq.
 (Note: For historical context: The United States justified their 2003 invasion of Iraq by falsely claiming the Iraqis to be in possession of WMDs.
 The British government at the time had little reason to believe that information to be erroneous; and especially not for it to be falsified by the Americans.)
 The government strongly denied the accusation.
-The following battle between government and broadcaster saw the BBC's source of information Dr David Kelly commit suicide, and, in the subsequent Hutton Inquiry, the resignation of the prime minister's director of communications during the inquiry, then, upon publication of its findings, the resignation of both the Chair of the BBC as well as its Director-General and, eventually, the resignation of the accuser himself.
+The following battle between government and broadcaster saw the BBC's source of information, David Kelly, commit suicide, and, in the subsequent Hutton Inquiry, the resignation of the prime minister's director of communications; then, upon publication of its findings, the resignation of both the Chair of the BBC as well as its Director-General and, eventually, the resignation of the accuser himself.
 The BBC's online history of itself describes it as "one of the most damaging episodes in the BBC's history".

 On 29 May 2003, BBC Radio 4's defence correspondent Andrew Gilligan quoted a government official, later revealed to be Dr David Kelly, on the Today programme to have said that the British government had "sexed up" a dossier concerning weapons of mass destruction in Iraq, against the wishes of the intelligence services.
-In a follow-up article Gillain wrote for The Mail on Sunday he further claimed that Alastair Campbell (the Prime Minister's Director of Communications and Strategy), was responsible.
+In a follow-up article for The Mail on Sunday, Gilligan claimed that Alastair Campbell (the Prime Minister's Director of Communications and Strategy), was responsible.

-Later, Dr David Kelly, a Ministry of Defence scientist, was named as the source of the news item, which led to official sources suggesting that Dr Kelly was not a credible source.
+Later, Dr David Kelly, a Ministry of Defence scientist, was named as the source of the news item, prompting official sources to suggest that Dr Kelly was not a credible source.
 The subsequent suicide of Dr Kelly resulted in an escalation of the conflict between the government and the BBC, during which both sides received severe criticism for their roles in the matter.